AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/course-introduction.md

 You don’t have to use Glitch to complete these trainings.
 However, some of the code required to complete the exercises is only contained in the Glitch samples.
 If you’d like to use another editor, you may still need to use the Glitch samples to find this code.

-## Setting Up The ABC Validator
+## Setting Up The AMP Validator

-To detect errors in our ABC pages, we have a valuable tool at our fingertips: the ABC Validator.
-Writing valid ABC pages is key to accessing the framework’s full benefits.
-The ABC Validator can be accessed in many ways.
+To detect errors in our AMP pages, we have a valuable tool at our fingertips: the AMP Validator.
+Writing valid AMP pages is key to accessing the framework’s full benefits.
+The AMP Validator can be accessed in many ways.
 Here are two of the simplest:

 - Install the Chrome extension [here](https://chrome.google.com/webstore/detail/amp-validator/nmoffdblmcmgeicmolmhobpoocbbmknc/related?hl=en).

-- Simply use the built-in ABC Validator.
-Add `#development=1` to the end of your ABC page URL, and open the developer console in your browser to access the validator.
+- Simply use the built-in AMP Validator.
+Add `#development=1` to the end of your AMP page URL, and open the developer console in your browser to access the validator.

 ## What We'll Build